olemaire/spki/bash/README.md

 1. the mode of operation of your **SPKI**: Automated or not.
 2. the default fields you want **SPKI** to apply/propose.

-As user *glamorous*, edit the `/opt/PKI/spki` file and modify the following values accordingly to your needs.
+As user *glamorous*, create and edit the `/opt/PKI/spki.conf` new file and modify the following values accordingly to your needs.
+Here is an example with self explanatory comments:

+    ## SPKI configuration file
+    #  will override default values if used
+    #  Please handle with care and DO NOT CHANGE WHEN THE CA HAS BEEN INIALIZED
+    #  (else you'll kill you PKI...)
+    #
+    #  Syntax:
+    #    KEY=VALUE
+    #  or KEY="VALUE"
+    #  Please no space nor tabs between KEY/VALUE and "="

+    ## user/context variables - have to be changed depending on user/context
+    # Country Code you want to registrer the PKI to (must be 2 letter
+    # country code)
+    COUNTRY="US"
+    # Domain name that will appear by default: change it by your company domain
+    # name
+    DOMAIN="acme.com"
+    # Company name that will appear by default: change it by your company name
+    COMPANY="ACME"
+    # The Support Email address used for server certiciates (DOMAIN will be
+    # prepended to with @)
+    supportmail="support"
+    # Random bits used (between 1024 and 4096)
+    BITS=2048
+    # Certificate Authority certificate will be valid for this period
+    # (just over 20 years...)
+    CACERT_DAYS=7306
+    # Server certificate will be issued (new, renewed) for this period
+    # (just over 10 years...)
+    SERVER_DAYS=3653
+    # User certificates will be issued (new, renewed) for this period
+    # (just over 13 months...)
+    USER_DAYS=396
+    # Days between each CRL is due (a new CRL *MUST* be regenerated before
+    # this delay)
+    CRL_DAYS=31

+    ## user/context automation mode - have to be changed depending on user
+    #  context
+    # Define if SPKI must be full automated or not (yes/not)
+    automated="yes"
+    # Activate/Desactivate the debug mode (yes/no) - default no
+    debugmode="no"
+    # Activate a specific logfile (yes/no) - default no (using syslog)
+    specificlogfile="yes"
+    # If specificlogfile is activated, then which is the log file to use
+    logtofile="/tmp/spki.log"

+    ## - This Is The End

 To select the Automated mode, make sure *yes* is the value for the "automated" variable (default configuration).
-If you prefer the manual mode, then enter *not* instead.
+If you prefer the manual mode, then enter *no* instead.

-    automated="yes"  # Define if SPKI must be full automated or not (yes/not)
+    # Default is no
+    automated="yes"

 To configure the default fields of your PKI, modify the following variables to best suit your need (see the "Tips and Tricks"" section of this document for some more infos).
 For example:

-    # user/context variables - have to be changed depending on user/context
-    COUNTRY="US"               # Country Code you want to registrer the PKI to (must be 2 letter country code) DOMAIN="acme.com"          # Domain name that will appear by default: change it by your company domain name COMPANY="ACME"             # Company name that will appear by default: change it by your company name supportmail="support"      # The Support Email address used for server certiciates BITS=2048                  # Random bits used
-    SERVER_DAYS=3653           # Server certificate will be issued (new, renewed) for this period (just over 10 years...)
-    USER_DAYS=396              # User certificates will be issued (new, renewed) for this period (just over 13 months...)
-    CRL_DAYS=31                # Days between each CRL is due (so 1 CRL per full month)
+    COUNTRY="US"
+    DOMAIN="acme.com"
+    COMPANY="ACME"
+    supportmail="support"
+    BITS=2048
+    CACERT_DAYS=7306
+    SERVER_DAYS=3653
+    USER_DAYS=396
+    CRL_DAYS=31

+Note that BITS cannot be under 1024 nor greater than 4096 - as can cause issue to some SSL clients if not in this range.
+Default value of 2048 is ok.

-Once done, you can unflag the write attibute of the `/opt/PKI/spki` file.
+Once done, you can unflag the write attibute of the `/opt/PKI/spki` file to make sure not to modify it later on

     glamorous@scalde:/opt/PKI$ chmod -w spki